-- 20. Go into Directory settings, leave "Specify directory" blank, "directory hierarchy should be "standard", and "same file name" should be "overwrite".
-Select "okay" - 21.
-Go to "User Info Settings" and enter the username and password that you created for your PicPortal gallery that you want to connect to. - 22.
-Click "Ok", Click "OK" again - 23.
-When it takes you back out to the "Server Setting" page, make sure that the server you want is selected by clicking on the little dot next to the name and select "OK" at the bottom of the page - 24.
+- 21. Go into Directory settings, leave "Specify directory" blank, "directory hierarchy should be "standard", and "same file name" should be "overwrite".
+Select "okay" - 22.
+Go to "User Info Settings" and enter the username and password that you created for your PicPortal gallery that you want to connect to. - 23.
+Click "Ok", Click "OK" again - 24.
+When it takes you back out to the "Server Setting" page, make sure that the server you want is selected by clicking on the little dot next to the name and select "OK" at the bottom of the page - 25.
 Click to the right to go to the 2nd menu of the "FTP Transfer Func." menu.
 You can choose to send all images on a selected date, or on your card to your FTP site (I have never used this).
-"Display FTP Result" simply tells you how many images you have sent from your card. - 25.
+"Display FTP Result" simply tells you how many images you have sent from your card. - 26.
+"Auto transfer when shot" is where you can choose if you want the camera to send every image you take by setting it to "on."
+(I personally keep this off, I find it best to only send my best images to my live galleries). - 27.
 Go to the 3rd menu of the "FTP Transfer Func." menu.
-"Automatic Transfer" is where you can choose if you want the camera to send every image you take by setting it to "on."
-(I personally keep this off, I find it best to only send my best images to my live galleries).
 You can select if you want to send both RAW and JPEG, RAW only, or JPEG only.
 That is up to you.
 We use "JPEG" only (as we usually shoot RAW+JPEG for this reason) because we need to send images fast during events.
-Sending a RAW file can take a long time and is not efficient nor needed in the moment. - 26.
+Sending a RAW file can take a long time and is not efficient nor needed in the moment. - 28.
 I keep "FTP Power Save" to "Off" so it keeps your connection going.
-I haven't noticed much impact on battery life. - 27.
-You can set up the "Fn" button on the back of my camera as the FTP Transfer button to use when you want to send an image (You can set up any button you want to do this.)
-You can do this by going to the Purple Camera 2 tab in the menu, on screen 8/9.
+I haven't noticed much impact on battery life. - 29.
+I set up the "Fn" button on the back of my camera as the FTP Transfer button to use when I want to send an image (You can set up any button you want to do this.)
+I did this by going to the Purple Camera 2 tab in my menu, on screen 9/11.
 Select the "custom Key" menu with the play button next to it.
-Then select the "Fn Button" and chose "FTP Transfer (1img.)" - 28.
+Then I selected the "Fn Button" which is option "2" and chose "FTP Transfer (1img.)" - 30.
 Once that is all set, and your Wi-Fi is connected, you should be able to push the "Fn" button when you are reviewing your images and it will start to send. - When the "FTP" is solid white in the top right corner of your screen, it is connected. - When the "FTP" with the up arrow is white in the top right corner of your screen, it is uploading. - When the "FTP" with the up arrow is orange in the top right corner of your screen after you have tried sending, it is not connected to Wi-Fi.
 You will need to try and reconnect. - When the "FTP" with the up arrow is flashing white in the top right corner of your screen, it is trying to connect. - When an image is in process of uploading, you will see two circular arrows next to the "FTP" in the top left of your screen. - When you see a check mark next to the "FTP" on the top left of your screen, the image has been sent successfully.